South America

 Facts of South America

-Reaching from the humid tropics down into the cold south Atlantic, South America has an area of 6,886,000 sq miles (17,835,000 sq km).
-There are 12 separate countries, with the largest, Brazil, covering almost half the continent.
+Reaching from the humid tropics down into the cold South Atlantic, South America has an area of 6,886,000 sq miles (17,835,000 sq km).
+There are 12 separate countries, the largest of which is Brazil, which covers almost half the continent.

 • Greatest extent, North-South: 4750 miles / 7640 km